201 North Illinois Street

 RSI, the leading Indianapolis Executive Search Firm, understands the Indianapolis, Indiana market for executives and managers looking to be a part of the team of some of the nation’s top companies.
 When companies come to us for executive staffing needs in Indianapolis, they are generally looking for a Wholesale Trade, Business, Science, Technology Services, Waste Management or Transportation executive.

-HELPFUL INFORMATION ABOUT INDIANAPOLIS, IN Career opportunities aside, why live in Indianapolis?
+Career opportunities aside, why live in Indianapolis?
 One important factor to consider is the weather.
 For many people, Indianapolis weather is nothing special, but also nothing to complain about.
 In many categories, Indianapolis weather is similar to average national weather patterns.

 Daily Indianapolis temperatures are below the national average in the winter and near the national average the rest of the year.
 In Indianapolis average summer temperatures range from 60°F-85°F and average winter temperatures range from 20°- 40°.
 National average daily temperatures are between 65° and 85° in the summer and 30° to 50° in the winter.